-- Implement a threaded comment system that encourages a conversation.
+- Implement a threaded comment system that encourages conversation.

 - Consider using larger text and Arial as your font type.

-Your goals may vary from the ones above, but whatever they are, make sure your design is helping you meet those goals.
+Your goals may vary from the ones listed above, but whatever your goals, make sure your design is helping you to reach them.
 If it isn’t, modify your design.

 Day 24: Write an in-depth guide

 Now it’s time to figure out how in-depth your readers want your content to be.